-12. The Council must, in respect of each permanent staff, contribute to the approved retirement fund, an amount equal to twenty-one comma seven per cent of the total pension contribution made by the permanent staff members.
+12. The Council must in respect of the contributions to the approved retirement fund, in respect of each permanent staff member, an amount equal to twentyone comma seven per cent of the total pension contribution made by the permanent staff members.